How can consumer awareness for chestnuts be increased economically?

 labeled for use on chestnuts?

-of these questions can be addressed in simple terms backed by research
+Some of these questions can be addressed in simple terms backed by research

-conducted at University research facilities around the world and casual
+conducted at university research facilities around the world and casual

 research conducted within the United States of America.
 Before going